-These communities are led by a creator or host who structures why and how their members build relationships with each other in the quest to master something interesting together.
+These communities are usually led by a creator or Host who structures why and how their members build relationships with each other in the quest to master something interesting together.

 In a virtual community, members get added value from the connections they make with each other.
 This distinction—the ability for members to foster relationships with each other— is what sets virtual communities apart from audiences on social media channels and subscribers to email newsletters.